 Course requirements for the Master of Science degree in Human Performance include a minimum of thirty-six (36) semester hours of graduate work plus any undergraduate courses deemed necessary to correct deficiencies in the student's background.
 This degree program is designed to prepare professionals for leadership roles as physical educators or exercise specialists.
 This degree program prepares students for advanced graduate work or careers in the following emphasis areas: (1) exercise science or (2) physical education.
+A 3.0 GPA is required for graduation.

 These degree program emphases provide concentrations of graduate level courses which are designed to facilitate preparation for attainment of professional certifications in human performance fields.
-These include: American College of Sports Medicine certifications (Exercise Specialist, Exercise Test Technologist, Exercise Leader, and Health Fitness Instructor), National Strength and Conditioning Association certifications (Strength & Conditioning Specialists, Certified Personal Trainers), and State of Mississippi AA Teachers certification for Physical Education.
+These include: American College of Sports Medicine certifications (Exercise Specialist, Exercise Test Technologist, Exercise Leader, and Health Fitness Instructor), National Strength and Conditioning Association certifications (Strength & Conditioning Specialists, Certified Personal Trainers), and State of Mississippi AA Teachers licensure for Physical Education.